-In his most recent blog post, David Allen highlights this challenge.
+In a recent blog post, David Allen discusses this topic and comes to his own conclusions.

 Let’s be blunt, your head is a crappy office space.
 In the moment, it can be very seductive to believe that you can remember anything that comes across your plate.
 In practice, our minds drop important items regularly.
 That is why a system that takes the burden of remembering off your mind is very important.
 In a recent blog post, David Allen reflects on this point: